sahilda/the-yard-unlock-app/README.md

 * Open the app by running `heroku open`
 * Run this app locally by running `yarn start`

+Utilizes a MITM to sniff out the request.

 Created by Sahil Agarwal